The Teaching of Reading at Riddings

 They are independent readers, capable of the following:

 Whilst we continue to develop their reading skills, the major focus in KS2 is on reading to learn.

 This means developing their reading comprehension skills so that they can understand increasingly more complex texts.
 Reading comprehension includes: understanding and explaining character, setting and plot; using facts and clues to infer; recognising how the structure and organisation of different texts affects their 'readability'; being able to comment on the effectiveness (or otherwise) of the writer's choices; comparing texts from different time periods, cultures and genres; and having their own opinions which they can explain and justify.

-To develop this challenging range of skills, we use book banded reading books (see the link on the Learning at Home tab), class readers, traditional reading comprehension and a very effective strategy based on Inference Training which we call Inferential Reading.
+To develop this challenging range of skills, we use the Accelerated Reading on-line reading prgramme, book banded reading books, class readers, traditional reading comprehension and a very effective strategy based on Inference Training which we call Inferential Reading.